Nikos Vergos: Career

-On 28 August 2017, was loaned out for a season to Hungarian club Vasas from Superleague Greece club Olympiacos.
+On 28 August 2017, Vergos was loaned out for a season to Hungarian club Vasas from Superleague Greece club Olympiacos.
 On 9 January 2018 he returned to Olympiacos.

-After returning to Olympiacos in January from an unsuccessful loan spell at Vasas, Vergos failed to make an impression on new head coach Pedro Martins, something which resulted in him being released.
+After returning to Olympiacos in January from an unsuccessful loan spell at Vasas, Vergos failed to make an impression on new head coach Pedro Martins, which resulted in him being released.
 On 21 August 2018, Panathinaikos signed Vergos on a three-year deal as a free agent from Olympiacos, which kept a resale rate of 20%.
 On 13 January 2020, he was loaned out to Segunda División B club Hércules CF from Panathinaikos.
 On 4 August 2020, Panetolikos signed Vergos in a two-year deal as a free agent from Panathinaikos.
-On 30 May 2021, the 25-year-old striker scored a penalty in the 83rd minute of the second leg of a relegation play-off game, in which Panetolikos F.C. defeated Xanthi F.C.
+On 30 May 2021, the 25-year-old striker scored a penalty in the 83rd minute of the second leg of a relegation play-off game, in which Panetolikos defeated Xanthi.
 Having already scored a precious away goal on the first leg, his goals secured their place in Greece's top flight.

+On 1 July 2023, Vergos joined Atromitos on a two-year deal.

+Vergos joined Melbourne Victory on 8 August 2024.